samchan1150/Air-Pressure-Simulator/README.md

 Welcome to the Air Pressure Simulator, an interactive tool designed to visualize and explore the fundamental principles of air pressure and gas behavior.
 Whether you're a student, educator, or enthusiast, this simulator offers a hands-on experience to understand how various factors influence air pressure within a confined space.

+By manipulating the number of particles, temperature, and compressor height, users can gain intuitive insights into how these factors interplay to influence air pressure.
+Observing the changes in the Pressure Display and particle behavior offers a tangible understanding of concepts such as:

+- **Kinetic Theory of Gases**: Demonstrates how particle motion and collisions contribute to pressure.
+- **Compression and Volume**: Illustrates the relationship between gas compression (reducing volume) and increased pressure.
+- **Temperature Effects**: Shows how thermal energy impacts particle speeds and collision frequencies, affecting pressure.

 ## How It Works

 The simulator models air particles moving within a rectangular container, representing a simplified gas system.
 Here's a breakdown of the key components and how they interact to demonstrate air pressure: